kangzhai/PmliPred/README.md

 # PmliPred
-The related datasets and scoure codes of PmliPred are privided by Q. Kang
+The related datasets and scoure codes of PmliPred are provided by Q. Kang

 The latest version is updated on May 21, 2020.